martinos/view_server/README.md

     gem install view_server

 Now that your setup is complete.
-You can use view data from the remote server.
+You can view data from the remote server.
 Open a irb console on the remote server and try this:

     require 'view_server'